-Tuition waiver costs expended by the three participating focus growth campuses to date for the three years the Prospective Teacher Scholars Program has been in existence is \$653,730; \$258,134 at ECSU, \$84,808 at UNC-P, and \$310,788 at WCU.
-Students have been recruited from fourteen states; CA, CT, FL, GA, KS, MA, MD, MI, MN, NY, OH, SC, TN, and VA.
-Eighteen scholars have come from the North Carolina border states of South Carolina, Georgia, Tennessee, and Virginia.
+In summary, tuition waiver costs expended by the three participating focused growth campuses to date for the five years the Prospective Teacher Scholars Program has been in existence is \$1,430,051; \$540,909 at ECSU, \$288,582 at UNC-P, and \$600,560 at WCU.
+Students have been recruited from seventeen states; CA, CT, FL, GA, IA, KS, MA, MD, MI, MN, NJ, NY, OH, PA, SC, TN, and VA.
+Twenty-six scholars have come from the North Carolina border states of South Carolina, Georgia, Tennessee, and Virginia.
+Seven of the eight scholar graduates are currently teaching in a North Carolina public school.